david-steffen/graphql-timetracking/README.md

 This is a simple time tracking app using Django for the backend and elm-lang lang for the single page app on the frontend.

 I was interested in learning about GraphQL so built this example.
-There are still features and styling missing like not being able to update or delete your times or projects but those will be added soon and will update this readme.
+There are still features and styling missing but will be added soon and will update this readme.

 ## Running locally